Welcome to the home page of the MSc in Reproductive Genetics at the University of Oxford.

 Oxford offers a collaborative supportive system between the colleges and our department to support on-course students.

-What our course leader says
+What our course co-director says

 "Reproductive genetics is at the forefront of modern healthcare and research.
 This programme offers students the opportunity to not only learn the science behind reproductive health and genetic testing, but also explore how these technologies are applied clinically and ethically.
 We’re proud to equip the next generation of scientists, clinicians, and leaders with the skills they need to shape the future of fertility and genomics."